-Believe it or not, rear ended car accidents are very common and result in accident injuries.
-A rear ended car accident or rear ended accident or what is commonly known as rear end collision case is exactly what it sounds like.
+Believe it or not, rear-ended car accidents are very common and typically result in accident related injuries.
+A rear-end car accident or rear-ended accident or what is commonly known as a rear-end collision case is exactly what it sounds like.
 The car in front or the driver in front is hit from behind by the rear driver.
-Oftentimes, the front driver may have stopped suddenly, causing the rear driver, who is most likely following too close behind, rear end the front driver causing a rear end accident.
+Oftentimes, the front driver may have stopped suddenly, causing the rear driver, who is most likely following too close behind, rear-end the front driver causing a rear-end accident.

-If you are the victim of such a rear end collision, you’ll definitely want to involve the police so that a police report can be made.
-Oftentimes, in these types of cases, the instinctive reaction for both front driver and rear driver is to just exchange insurance information and move along, especially if the property damage to each driver’s vehicle is minimal.
+If you are the victim of such a rear-end collision, you’ll definitely want to involve the police so that a police report can be made.
+Oftentimes, in these types of cases, the instinctive reaction for both the front driver and the rear driver is to just exchange insurance information and move along, especially if the property damage to each driver’s vehicle is minimal.

-Then, maybe later that day or a day or two later, the symptoms will manifest and then the victim will feel the need to seek medical treatment for their injury.
+Then, maybe later that day or later, the symptoms will manifest and then the victim will feel the need to seek medical treatment for their injury.
 However, since the front driver had previously just exchanged insurance and driver information, did not contact the police and make out a police report, there is no official documentation stating who was at fault.
-A police report helps establish rear end collision fault, and so you should always contact the police to report the accident and have the police make a report, even if at that moment in time you feel that the property damage is small or your bodily injury is minimal.
+A police report helps establish a rear-end collision fault, and so you should always contact the police to report the accident and have the police make a report, even if at that moment in time you feel that the property damage is small or your bodily injury is minimal.

-Or, for instance, if the rear driver or the driver who hit you had some type of reasonable explanation to justify rear ending the front driver and causing the auto accident, then such an reason may mitigate the liability against that rear end driver.
+Or, for instance, if the rear driver or the driver who hit you had some type of reasonable explanation to justify rear-ending the front driver and causing the auto accident, then such a reason may mitigate the liability against that rear-end driver.

 Again, if the rear driver provides such a defense, then the front driver should always seek the advice of an experienced personal car accident attorney or law firm.
 They will know how to address such defenses.

-Obviously, if the front driver is ticketed for some kind of traffic violation that is relevant to the cause of the accident, then providing that the front driver was not at-fault may prove difficult.
-These types of tickets do not include being ticketed for not having insurance or driving without a license since these types of tickets are not a cause for the rear end collision occurring.
+If the front driver is ticketed for some kind of traffic violation that is relevant to the cause of the accident, then providing that the front driver was not at-fault may prove difficult.
+These types of tickets do not include being ticketed for not having insurance or driving without a license since these types of tickets are not a cause for the rear-end collision occurring.
 However, tickets involving moving violations, speeding, or illegal lane change would affect the cause of the accident and may undermine the front driver’s liability.

 However, even if the front driver is ticketed for a traffic violation and they are partially at fault, that does not necessarily mean that they are barred from recovery against the rear driver.
 In personal injury law, under the doctrine of negligence law and comparative negligence, a claimant’s negligence, no matter how great, will not bar recovery, but the damages recoverable will be reduced in proportion to his negligence.
 Accordingly, if the front driver is found to be 30% liable for the accident and the rear end driver is found to be 70%, the front driver’s pain and suffering endured will only be reduced by 30%.
 Incidentally, New York is a pure comparative negligence state, so again, even if you may have been ticketed in the accident and are found to be partially at fault for the accident, that does not necessarily mean that you are barred from recovery.

-When it comes to rear end injuries, common car accident injuries symptoms include soft tissue injuries.
-These types of injuries involve inflammation of the muscle, most commonly back pain and neck pain, most commonly known as whiplash.
-These types of common injuries from being rear ended are not permanent in nature, meaning even though the front driver may experience soreness and pain, once the inflammation goes down, over time, the symptoms will subside and go away.
+When it comes to rear-end injuries, common car accident injury symptoms include soft tissue injuries.
+These types of injuries involve inflammation of the muscle, most commonly back pain, and neck pain, most commonly known as whiplash.
+These types of common injuries from being rear-ended are not permanent in nature, meaning even though the front driver may experience soreness and pain, once the inflammation goes down, over time, the symptoms will subside and go away.

-Another common soft tissue injury is when the front driver may be sore after the car accident as a result the seat belt injuring the driver’s chest.
+Another common soft tissue injury is when the front driver may be sore after the car accident as a result of the seat belt injuring the driver’s chest.
 Oftentimes, the driver will experience soreness along his chest and there may even be marks or scars from the impact of the seat belt.
-Other injuries may involve traumatic brain injury, broken bones, disfigurement, partial or full paralysis, spinal cord injury, headache after being rear ended, fractures, bulging discs in the back or neck, and possible nerve damage.
-These type of rear end injuries and post car accident symptoms may be more permanent than just soft tissue injuries.
+Other injuries may involve traumatic brain injury, broken bones, disfigurement, partial or full paralysis, spinal cord injury, headache after being rear-ended, fractures, bulging discs in the back or neck, and possible nerve damage.
+These types of rear-end injuries and post-car accident symptoms may be more permanent than just soft tissue injuries.

-The next thing you should is to try to gather evidence.
-You can speak with the rear end driver to determine if they make any admissions or guilt or fault.
-Next, you should take pictures of any property damage of the vehicles as well as the scene of accident.
+Next, you should try to gather evidence.
+You can speak with the rear end driver to determine if they make any admissions of guilt or fault.
+Next, you should take pictures of any property damage to the vehicles as well as the scene of the accident.
 You should make note of any skid marks on the ground, the conditions of the road, and the weather conditions.
 You should also make note of any witnesses who may have seen the accident.
 You should document their names, addresses, and phone numbers.